DBA Registration, Free Download 2026

 You are a sole proprietor who wants to operate your business under a name other than your personal legal name, which requires filing a DBA (Doing Business As) with your county or state.

-Your LLC or corporation wants to operate a subsidiary brand, division, or product line under a different name than its legal entity name, requiring a fictitious business name registration.
+Your LLC operating agreement service or corporation wants to operate a subsidiary brand, division, or product line under a different name than its legal entity name, requiring a fictitious business name statement registration, also known as an assumed name certificate in some states.

 A bank requires a DBA certificate before you can open a business checking account in your trade name, as banks must verify that you are authorized to conduct business under that name.